thibmeu/draft-romm-aipref-vocab-contentsignals/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Vocabulary For Expressing Content Signals

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Vocabulary For Expressing Content Signals".

 * [Editor's Copy](https://l-romm.github.io/draft-romm-aipref-vocab-contentsignals/#go.draft-romm-aipref-contentsignals.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-romm-aipref-contentsignals)